kronengold/tone-generator/README.md

   440Hz_2.0s.wav

-  Where the name parts are:
+  Where the name is composed of:

     440Hz_- the provided frequency, in Hz, followed by an underscore

-    2.0s - audio lenght, in seconds
+    2.0s - audio length, in seconds

     .wav - the extension of the audio format